brightmart/ai_law/README.md

 Update: Joint Model for law cases prediction is released. run python HAN_train.py to train the model for predict accusation, relevant articles and term of imprisonment.

-challenge of this task: the description of law case(called facts) is quite long, the average words is around 400. it not only long, but contain lots of information,
+challenge of this task:

+   1) the description of law case(called facts) is quite long, the average words is around 400. it is not only long, but contain lots of information,

-even for human, you need to pay lots of attention before you can tell what's it about. for machine it need to have ability to handle long distance dependence,
+      even for a human being, you need to pay lots of attention before you can tell what's it about. for machine it need to have ability to handle long distance dependency,

-and focus on most important information.
+      and pay attention on most important information.

+   2) multiple sub tasks are included in this task. you are not only to predict accusations, but also need to predict relevant articles and term of imprisonment.

+   3) this is a multi-label classification problem. given a fact, it may exists one or more than one accusations and serveral relevant articles.

+   4) this also a imbalanced classification problem, while some labels have many data, other labels only have few data. to get best performance, you are not only

+      to balanced precision and recall for a single label, but also need to balanced importance among different labels based on requirement or your evaluation matrix.

 if you have any suggestion or problem, a better idea on how to slove this problem,find a bug, or want to find a team member, you are welcomed to can contact with me: